NSuer/User_Interface_Project_1/README.md

 - I used AI to convert this documentation from a word document to markdown.
 This was before I worked on design work though.
 This was heplpful, but the markdown wasn't perfect
 - I used AI as a css debugging tool.
 I used co-pilot to explain to me what things did and ask what is causing certain behavior.
 This was helpful but like 30% of the time it was wrong.
 - I used github co-pilot to turn an array structure I had into classes for my activity.
 This was helpful and it didn't make any mistakes.
+- In general I use github co-pilot.
+But this usually is just pattern matching and autocomplete so that I can work faster.
 - TODO

 ## Future Work